Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Opus Francigenum, like the Italian Renaissance—which tarred it as being made by Goths—is still an influential artistic movement.

-Admire the sights of Manhattan, Washington DC, or San Francisco, and you will see copies of Opus Francigenum architecture.
+Admire the sights of Manhattan, Washington, DC, or San Francisco, and you will see copies of Opus Francigenum architecture.

 Dear reader, ask yourself: are thousands of churches and cathedrals across Europe, the Americas, Asia, and Australia barbarian monuments?

-The facts: no Goth, barbarian or otherwise, has ever put his dirty, bloodied hands on the cathedrals built in the 1100s and afterward.
+The facts: no Goth, barbarian, or otherwise, has ever put his dirty, bloodied hands on the cathedrals built in the 1100s and afterward.

 Gothic is an insult that means monstrous architecture created by barbarians responsible for the Dark Ages.
 Why repeat the slander?